bihealth/bih-cluster/bih-cluster/docs/how-to/connect/gpu-nodes.md

     Further, interactive GPU jobs are currently limited to 24 hours.
     We will monitor the situation and adjust that limit to optimize GPU usage and usability.

+!!! important "Allocation of GPUs through Slurm is mandatory"

+    In other word: using GPUs from SSH sessions is prohibited.
+    The scheduler is not aware of manually allocated GPUs and this interferes with other users' jobs.

 ## Prequisites